Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mimikyu.md

 ---
 Ability1: Disguise
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME778.png
+BookShinyImageName: HOME778_s.png
 BoxSprite: SRD-BoxSprite-mimikyu.png
+DexCategory: Disguise Pokemon
+DexDescription: No one really knows what its true form looks like, the only scholar that dared to look under the veil died on the spot from the horror.
+It disguises itself as a Pikachu in an effort to make friends.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 2
+  Feet: 0.7
+  Meters: 0.2
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-mimikyu.png
 Learnset: '[[SRD-Mimikyu-Learnset]]'
 Legendary: 'No'
 Name: Mimikyu
 Number: 778
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: mimikyu.png
 Type1: Ghost
 Type2: Fairy
+Weight:
+  Hectograms: 7
+  Kilograms: 0.7
+  Pounds: 1.5
 ---

 #PokeroleSRD/Pokedex